ALPHAMAN-0/Data-Base/README.md

 - Production considerations

 ## ER Diagrams
+## What is ER Diagram ?
+There's lot of moving information in a dababase and understanding how the many elements of database interact with each other,enginners need a visual way to understand how all the separate elements are related to each ohter and they are working together

+To show this they build entity relationship diagrams

 ### 1. Fundamentals
-- Entity types
+- Entity types : Rectangles
-- Attributes
+- Attributes   : Ellipses
-- Relationships
+- Relationships: Diamonds
-- Cardinality
+- Cardinality  :
-- Constraints
+- Constraints  :
+- Primary Key  : underline
 ### 2. Design Process
 1. Identify entities
 2. Define attributes